Lightmean03/RationalNumberGen/README.md

 ## Project Overview

-The goal of this project is to create a program that enumerates (lists) the rational numbers that appear at the intersections of vertical and horizontal lines of the form x = a and y = b, where a, b ∈ Z. The generated output includes the first rational number, every 50th rational number thereafter, and the last rational number within the given boundaries.
-The code is designed to be adaptable to different boundary values.
+The primary goal of this project is to create a versatile program capable of listing rational numbers at the intersections of vertical and horizontal lines, defined by the equations x = a and y = b, where a, b ∈ Z. The program prompts the user to specify an output file name, as well as lower and upper bounds for x and y.

+## Getting Started

+1. **Clone the repository:** `git clone https://github.com/Lightmean03/RationalNumberGen.git`

+2. **Compile the Java source code:** `javac src/App.java -d bin`

+3. **Run the program:** `java -cp bin App`

+4. **Follow the on-screen instructions:**

+   - Provide the output file name (e.g., RationalNumbersOutput.txt).
+   - Enter the lower bound for x and y.
+   - Enter the upper bound for x and y.
+   - Enter the step size for x and y.

+5. **View the generated output:**
+   - The program will create a file containing the requested rational numbers.

 ## Example Inputs and Outputs